 Don’t get me wrong.
 I do love the flavour of turkey.
 But in my humble opinion, the bird is just the vehicle to get to the gravy and stuffing…dressing.
 For a stellar Stuffing recipe, just click here on my Italian Sausage Sourdough Stuffing.
 If there needs to be a discussion as to the correct term, I’ll resolve it by making both!
 Or at least two different kinds.
 I would never infringe on everyone else’s expert opinions, so the more sides the better.
 Does anyone remember that Friend’s episode where Monica had volunteered to make the turkey, and every single person had an idea of what the perfect potato would be, ‘cuz that’s what they had growing up?
 So she ended up agreeing to make mashed, scalloped, and a plethora of other versions of the same dish.
 I don’t know that I’d make three or more, but I have been known to make at least two versions of potatoes for one sitting.

 One thing I learned the hard way, is getting the timing right.
 This meal is all about the timing.
 No one wants to sit around a table staring at their empty plate, while the cook frantically convinces them that the turkey will only be another 20 minutes.
 I know, I’ve been there!
 So yes, I start almost a week in advance, getting pies baked, veggies cut, stock made.
 Just so that game day is a sane one.
 Some fail safe sides for me are ‘Make Ahead Goat Cheese Mashed Potatoes’ and ‘Peas and Pancetta’, both from Ina Garten’s ‘Make It Ahead’ cookbook.
 And for another great side, try this Roasted Brussels Sprouts with Pomegranate Seeds.
 And the biggest game changer for me is when I discovered what a difference cutting up a whole turkey before roasting will mean in time saved.
 I know I’ll probably get kicked out of the Turkey Hall of Fame for even suggesting such nonsense.
 Fine, you lose on presentation.
 But who really brings the whole bird out and carves it in front of anyone?
 That’s for a Norman Rockwell painting.
 So yes, I either have the butcher cut it up into eight pieces, or I do it at home.
-If I debone the breasts, I will probably stuff, roll and tie them up for roasting.
-But even a deboned breast roasts very nicely.
+If I debone the breasts, I sometimes stuff, roll and tie them up for roasting.
+A deboned breast roasts very nicely.
+Even if you don’t roll and tie the breast, it will roast nicely just as it is.
 In the end, there are two each of breasts, drumsticks, thighs, and wings to work with.
 If you are only having a few over, why not keep one of each out, and freeze the rest- there, a whole meal ready to go whenever you want!
 And the carcass (and the wings if you want) is now available for immediate stock-making.

-On roasting day, you’ll lay out the pieces you are using in a shallow baking pan, drizzled with butter, and fresh herbs and seasonings.
+On roasting day, you’ll lay out the pieces you are using in a shallow baking pan (but one with sides high enough to hold the basting liquids), drizzled with butter, and fresh herbs and seasonings.
 The genius thing about this is that once pieces have roasted long enough (ie the breast) you can remove them to rest, without jeopardizing the rest of the meat.
 Nothing will ever be over- or underdone.
 Epic!
 And once they’ve rested, and you’ve sliced them and placed them onto the serving platter, no one will ever know what they looked like in the oven!
 I have roasted off a turkey for 120 plus people in just about two hours this way!